If you like biscuits, you’re guaranteed to love this rare but delectable recipe for southern hoe cake.

 - Whole milk

 This is where the old folks use a cast iron skillet like you would make cornbread.
-However, at the time of this tutorial Mama had yet to hand down a cast iron skillet to me so I figured a cake pan with a wee bit of wear on it is just as good.
+However, at the time of this tutorial, Mama had yet to hand down a cast iron skillet to me so I figured a cake pan with a wee bit of wear on it is just as good.
 Either way, you’re going to add enough oil to cover the bottom of your cake pan and then stick it in the oven while it preheats.

 It should look like this.

-You can add about a fourth of a cup more of milk if need be, but what we are aiming for here is soupy biscuit batter.
+You can add about a quarter of a cup more of milk if need be, but what we are aiming for here is soupy biscuit batter.

 All that brown is the crispy bread.
 This is SO GOOD!
-Cut it any way you choose and dig in!

-- 2 cups self rising flour
+- 2 cups self-rising flour

 - 1 cup milk